 Inherent Safety: Low Pressure

 LFTRs operate at atmospheric pressure.
 No high pressure to contain, no risk of pressure containment explosively failing.
-In a LFTR, there is no coolant boiling away.
+In any design of Molten Salt Reactor, there is no coolant boiling away.

 “A signature safety feature of the LFTR design is that the coolant — liquid fluoride salt — is not under pressure.
 The fluoride salt does not boil below 1400 degrees Celsius.
 Neutral pressure reduces the cost and the scale of LFTR plant construction by reducing the scale of the containment requirements, because it obviates the need to contain a pressure explosion.
 Disruption in a transport line would result in a leak, not an explosion, which would be captured in a noncritical configuration in a catch basin, where it would passively cool and harden.”
 Hargraves, American Scientist Volume 98, July 2010